mongodb/specifications/source/transactions/transactions.rst

 after commitTransaction fails with a retryable error according to the Retryable Writes Specification, regardless of whether retryWrites is set on the MongoClient or not.

+When commitTransaction is retried, either by the driver's internal retry-once logic or explicitly by the user calling commitTransaction again, drivers MUST apply ``w: majority`` to the write concern of the commitTransaction command.
+If the transaction is using a `writeConcern`_ that is not the server default (i.e. specified via TransactionOptions during the ``startTransaction`` call or otherwise inherited), any other write concern options (e.g. ``wtimeout``) MUST be left as-is when applying ``w: majority``.
+See `Majority write concern is used when retrying commitTransaction`_.

 Drivers MUST add error labels to certain errors when commitTransaction fails.
 See the `Error reporting changes`_ and `Error Labels`_ sections